 Upon request, such information can be provided to healthcare professionals.
-Any activity that appears to be designed to solicit such requests is likely to be considered to be promotional.
+Any activity that appears to be designed to solicit such requests is likely to be considered promotional.

-2.5 How has the ECJ judgment in the Ludwigs case, Case C-143/06, permitting manufacturers of non-approved medicinal products (i.e. products without a marketing authorisation) to make available to pharmacists price lists for such products (for named-patient/compassionate use purposes pursuant to Article 5 of the Directive), without this being treated as illegal advertising, been reflected in the legislation or practical guidance in the UK?
+2.5 How has the ECJ judgment in the Ludwigs case, Case C-143/06, permitting manufacturers of non-approved medicinal products (i.e. products without a marketing authorisation) to make available to pharmacists price lists for such products (for named-patient/ compassionate use purposes pursuant to Article 5 of the Directive), without this being treated as illegal advertising, been reflected in the legislation or practical guidance in your jurisdiction?

-Following the decision in Case C-143/06 Ludwigs, the definition of "advertising" (which now appears in section 7 of the Regulations) was amended to exclude price lists.
-Accordingly licensed manufacturers and suppliers of unlicensed medicines are not prohibited from circulating price lists to healthcare professionals to whom the price of unlicensed products may be relevant (e.g. potential customers and budget managers).
+Following the decision in Case C-143/06 Ludwigs, the definition of "advertising" (which appears in section 7 of the Regulations) was amended to exclude price lists.
+Accordingly, licensed manufacturers and suppliers of unlicensed medicines are not prohibited from circulating price lists to healthcare professionals to whom the price of unlicensed products may be relevant (e.g. potential customers and budget managers).
 The ABPI Code clarifies that price lists relating to unlicensed medicines are not considered to be promotional provided that they include no product claims, and make it clear that the products are unlicensed.
-Such price lists can be sent to healthcare professionals and appropriate administrative staff at reasonable intervals or in response to enquiries, and without first having received an unsolicited order.
+Such price lists can be sent to healthcare professionals and other relevant decision makers at reasonable intervals or in response to enquiries, and without first having received an unsolicited order.
 They must not be used proactively in a manner that could be seen to be promoting unlicensed medicines, such as by displaying them on exhibition stands.

-The MHRA advises on its website that any price list supplied should only consist of a basic line listing providing the following information: reference number; medicinal product name (Britishapproved name or equivalent); dosage form; strength; pack size; and price.
+The MHRA advises in its guidance on the supply of unlicensed medicinal products that any price list supplied should only consist of a basic line listing providing the following information: reference number; medicinal product name (British-approved name or equivalent); dosage form; strength; pack size; and price.